Heracles-Brigade/rotbd/asset_notes.md

 "Universal mission files" should not be altered because they are used by both the crude port and redux.
 Any customizations should be done with a new file.

+### Confirmed Mission Tags
+> Mission tags in square brackets should be confirmed and after they are confirmed they can be listed here:
+*

 ### Sub-Paths
 > Note, some file descriptions in sub-path might apply to files in `dev`, but most are for files in `src`.
 * `asset_overrides` Replacements for stock assets